Chia-Network/chia-docs/docs/client-implementations/reference-client/headless-node.md

 ---
-title: Electron GUI
+title: Headless Node
-slug: /electron-gui
+slug: /headless-node
 ---

-# Connection the UI to a Remote Daemon

-# Security Considerations

 Exposing a Chia daemon to the network is an advanced configuration.
 This allows other computers to communicate with the Chia daemon, including the ability to create transactions and send XCH.